gbb/numpy-simple-select/README.md

 Cons:

 - Slower speed with mixed ndarray/scalar condlists.
 Not sure this is a problem (why would you use True instead of default? why would you use False?).
-- I don't think it will support broadcasting, but I don't have a realistic test case to try out.
-Does anyone care?
+- I don't think it will support broadcasting, but I don't have a suitable real-world test case to try out.

 Numpy devs: you are very welcome to include all or part of this code into numpy.